Abhiswain97/DryBeanClassification/README.md

   <img src="ML_results/CF_Vanilla_NN.png">
 </p>

+## Using the app locally

-## Serving the tensorflow model
+### Serving the tensorflow model

 You can directly serve the model and make api calls to get the predictions.
 Pre-requisite is just have docker installed

-- Pull the container: `docker pull tensorflow/serving`
+- Build the container `docker build -t app .`

-- Run the container: `docker run -it --rm -p 8601:8601 -v /mnt/c/Users/abhi0/Desktop/PGD_thesis/models:/models -e MODEL_NAME=saved_model -t tensorflow/serving`
+- Run the container: `docker run -p 8501:8501 -e PORT=8501 app`

-## Using the app
+### Making predictions

 - First, serve the model using the above instructions

 - Next, in another terminal first install the requirements using: `pip install -r requirements.txt`

-- Now just do: `streamlit run app.py`
+- The model is being served at `http://localhost:8501/saved_model`.
+To make predictions all you have to do is make calls to the endpoint: `http://localhost:8501/saved_model:predict`.
+A basic example of it is the `test_files/test_server.py`

+- you can just run it: `cd test_files && python test_server.py` or use it as a template for your own application.